Communication Nation® by The Children’s Hour

 Part Three - Community Building

-This series was produced by our Executive Producer, Katie Stone, with help from Senior Producer Christina Stella, and producers Gus Tafoya and Eli Henley.
+This series was produced by our Executive Producer, Katie Stone, with help from producers Christina Stella, Gus Tafoya, Eli Henley, Sarah Gabrielli, McKenzie Graunke and Thaniel Lentz.
 Chad Scheer provided live engineering at Outpost Performance Space.
-Lorraine Archibald wrote our learning guides.
-We also had support from 2024 Summer Intern Thaniel Lentz.
-These episodes were recorded at Outpost Performance space and the solar powered Sunspot Solar Studio in Albuquerque, New Mexico.
+Amber Shiel writes our learning guides.
+These episodes were recorded at Outpost Performance Space, Cochiti Pueblo, and the solar powered Sunspot Solar Studio in Albuquerque, New Mexico.

 This program is made possible by funding from the National Endowment for the Humanities and the United We Stand Connecting Through Culture Initiative, and by the New Mexico Humanities Council.
 Any views, findings, conclusions, or recommendations expressed in this program do not necessarily represent those of the National Endowment for the Humanities or the New Mexico Humanities Council.